-THE MODERN LIFEBOAT (see illustrations right and below) is notable for her ability to stand up to heavy seas.
+THE MODERN LIFEBOAT (see illustrations above and below) is notable for her ability to stand up to heavy seas.
 She frees herself of water, and has ample reserve of buoyancy when flooded.
 The hull is built of two skins of mahogany or teak over a framework of rock elm and oak.
 Up-

 One January night the Peterhead lifeboat was called out to a trawler, the Struan, with a crew of nine, ashore on the rocks three miles away.
 It was dark and cold, a big sea setting on to the coast under a thick haze.

 Soon after having left the harbour the lifeboat’s electrical gear went wrong and put the searchlight, compass and navigational lights out, leaving only a small hand torch for illumination.
 The coxswain located the wreck by the lights of the Rocket Brigade ashore, and tried unsuccessfully to reach the trawler with life lines.